3 Bible Based Credit Card Debt Payoff Strategies For Christian Women Seeking Financial Freedom

 This strategy works for me because, overall, I have disdain for credit cards and debt which, by default, prevents me from abusing this method.

-2) Avoid Impulse Buys By Doing a TV Detox
+2) Avoid Impulse Buys By Doing A Media Detox

 Remember in my first paragraph when I talked about wanting to buy stuff we don’t need as a way to get into debt?

-Well, the adverse is true about staying out of debt.
+Well, the same thing is true about staying out of debt.

 If we want to stay out of debt then we need to stop buying unnecessary things.